eMetaboHUB-MAMA/mama-paper/paper/paper.md

 ## Analysis request submission

 One of the web-application's main feature is to allow users to submit and view their analyses requests.
-"Create a new request" graphical interface form has been designed to specifically support metabolomics analyses.
-Specific work has been carried out to select displayed vocabulary and data types.
+"Create a new request" graphical interface form has been designed to specifically support metabolomics analyses; specific work has been carried out to select displayed vocabulary and data types.

-It should be noted that web-forms will not be easily customisable (static HTML code) but some data such as consortium's "geographical sites" or "keywords" used to define analysis requests are managed in the database allowing a MAMA administrator to easily add or update these tags.
+It should be noted that web-forms will not be easily customisable (static HTML code); but some data such as consortium's "geographical sites" or "keywords", (used to define analysis requests), are managed in the database allowing a MAMA administrator to easily add or update these tags.

 Through the web-application, external collaborators can then describe their metabolomics project (as "analysis request") with the following information:

 \begin{itemize}
-    \item generic title and description of the analysis requests;
+    \item **generic title** and **description** of the analysis requests;
-    \item analysis requests types - "Equipment provision", "Service provision - routine", "Data processing and analysis" or "other";
+    \item analysis requests **types** - "Equipment provision", "Service provision - routine", "Data processing and analysis" or "other";
-    \item in case of routine laboratory analysis, the number of sample to be processed;
+    \item in case of "routine laboratory analysis", the **number of sample to be processed**;
-    \item pick relevant keywords in a list - this list is setted by administrators in the WebApp's backoffice;
+    \item pick relevant **keywords** in a list - this list is setted by administrators in the WebApp's backoffice;
-    \item scientific background - short text description (otherwise, this "scientific context" data can be uloaded in a PDF or DOCX attached file);
+    \item **scientific background** - short text description (otherwise, this "scientific context" data can be uloaded in a PDF or DOCX attached file);
 \end{itemize}

 All these information will help laboratory or consortium managers: